Graphite-Epoxy Motor: Active variants

-The GEM 63 is a 63.2 in solid motor used on the Atlas V. It was developed by Orbital ATK as a "drop-in" replacement for the AJ-60A solid rocket booster built by Aerojet Rocketdyne and previously used with the Atlas V. Its dimensions are similar to those of the AJ-60A.
-The Atlas V first flew with the GEM 63 on the NROL-101 mission in 2020.
-According to ULA, the GEM 63 provides higher performance at about half the cost of the AJ-60A.

 GEM 63XL

-The GEM 63XL, developed by Northrop Grumman, is an extended version of the GEM 63, about 73 in longer.
+The GEM 63XL, developed by Northrop Grumman, is an extended version of the GEM 63, approximately 73 in longer.
 Each booster has a mass of about 117000 lb.
 Static test firings began in 2020, and the booster entered service with the Vulcan Centaur launch vehicle on its first flight on January 8, 2024.
 Up to six GEM 63XLs can be mounted on a Vulcan core, depending on mission requirements.

+A Vulcan Centaur in VC2 configuration with 2 GEM 63XL boosters.

 A variant equipped with a thrust-vectoring nozzle, the GEM 63XLT, was under development for the cancelled OmegA launch vehicle.

-Anomaly
+Anomalies

-On October 4, 2024, a GEM 63XL experienced a partial failure 35 seconds after liftoff during the Vulcan Centaur Cert-2 mission.
-A change in the motor's exhaust plume and falling debris were observed.
-Analyses suggested that the nozzle was damaged or suffered a structural failure.
-Despite the anomaly, Vulcan Centaur Cert-2 reached orbit after burnout and separation of its two GEM 63XL boosters at about 2 minutes 10 seconds into flight.
+On October 4, 2024, a GEM 63XL experienced a partial failure about 35 seconds after liftoff during the Vulcan Centaur Cert-2 mission. change in the motor's exhaust plume and debris falling from the vehicle were observed.
+Analyses indicated damage or structural failure of the nozzle.
+Despite the anomaly, the mission reached orbit after burnout and separation of the two boosters at about 2 minutes 10 seconds into flight.
 The nozzle failure was later attributed to manufacturing defects.

+In February 2026, another Vulcan mission experienced a performance anomaly affecting one of four solid rocket motors.
+A ULA vice president stated that "early during flight, the team observed a significant performance anomaly on one of the four solid rocket motors".